Sarabor/Grafana/advancedUsage/advancedUsage.md

 This is when you want to get a smoother development experience and make use of the Grafana API.

+### For advanced usage
+- Docker
+- Running Grafana Container
+- jq
+- Jsonnet
+- Grafonnet
+- Any console that works for you.
+I used Git Bash

 ### Initial Configuration

 #### Authorization Token